-Bruce Tuckman (1938) is a scientist, consultant and Professor Emeritus of Educational Psychology at The Ohio State University.
+Bruce Tuckman (1938 – 2016) was a scientist, consultant and Professor Emeritus of Educational Psychology at The Ohio State University.
 Bruce Tuckman is best known for his five stages of group development, also known as the Forming Storming Norming Performing theory or the Bruce Tuckman model.

 In 1960 Bruce Tuckman obtained his Bachelor’s degree Bachelor (B.S.) in psychology from the Rensselaer Polytechnic Institute.
 He gained for his Master’s degree (M.A.) from Princeton in1962 and his doctorate (Ph.D) in 1963.

 From 1965 to 1978 he held a variety of posts at Rutgers University before moving to the City University of New York.
 Between 1978 and 1983 Bruce Tuckman was Dean and Professor at the School of Education, Baruch College of the City University of New York.